purboday/Generator_Sync/README.md

 # Generator_Sync
-Synchronization Control System for Synchronous Generators This project demonstrates a an automatic synchronization control system for generators in micogrid that will maintain equal line voltage, frequency (and phase).
+Synchronization Control System for Synchronous Generators.
+This project demonstrates an automatic synchronization control system for generators in micogrid that will maintain equal line voltage, frequency (and phase).

 ## Synchronization parameters
 - Line voltage